Hadwz/WorkSpace/readme.txt

 Git tracks change of files

-createing a new branch is quick
+creating a new branch is quick